All Episodes

 He's just a terrific guy.

-But he's an illustration I mean who would have thought that since August and then how does this fit into Hillary's model of racists?
+I mean, who would have thought that since August, and then how does this fit into Hillary's model of racists?

-So I just think that's a it's a minor anecdote it doesn't technically prove anything but it fits the polling number you just gave us.
+It doesn't technically prove anything, but it fits the polling number you just gave us.

-And frankly the Republican Party will be a lot healthier place.
+And frankly, the Republican Party will be a lot healthier place.

-Here's what all these never Trumpers you know I've been at war with them because I know you've been interviewed about it.
+Here's what all these never-Trumpers, you know, I've been at war with them because I know you've been interviewed about it.

 I actually heard about it.

-And I'm like, you know this is really this is so uncomfortable for you because we've been friends now and you're like a mentor to me and now you've got to defend me and I'm like no you don't just tell the Hannity's nuts.
+And I'm like, you know, this is really, this is so uncomfortable for you because we've been friends now and you're like a mentor to me and now you've got to defend me.

-Just tell any reporter that's not def I'm not defending you.
+Look, I'm not defending you.

 I'm defending the principle you stand for.